wei-m-teh/genai-media-entertainment-workshop/README.md

 # Generative AI Media Entertainment Workshop on AWS

 ## Introduction
-This github repository contains the content for a workshop intended for customers in Media and entertainment who are interested to understand Generative AI and its capabilities.
+This github repository contains the content for a workshop intended for customers in Media and Entertainment industry who are interested to learn about  Generative AI and its capabilities through hands on experience.

 At a high level, this repository contains workshop training material focused on the following topics: